nathantalewis/whisper-writer/README.md

 **Issue:** The status window grabs focus and interferes with output when using the Wayland display server.

-**Workaround:** Consider disabling the status window by turning off the "Show status window" option in the settings.
+**Workaround:** Consider using desktop notifications or disabling status updates by choosing the corresponding option in "Status update mode" in the settings.

 ### General Recommendations